golang/website/_content/ref/mod.md

 module cache the same way they would be if the `.zip` file were downloaded from a proxy.

+### Special case for LICENSE files {#vcs-license}

+When the `go` command creates a `.zip` file for a module that is not in the repository root directory, if the module does not have a file named `LICENSE` in its root directory (alongside `go.mod`), the `go` command will copy the file named `LICENSE` from the repository root directory if it is present in the same revision.

+This special case allows the same `LICENSE` file to apply to all modules within a repository.
+This only applies to files named `LICENSE` specifically, without extensions like `.txt`.
+Unfortunately, this cannot be extended without breaking cryptographic sums of exesting modules; see [Authenticating modules](#authenticating).
+Other tools and websites like [pkg.go.dev](https://pkg.go.dev) may recognize files with other names.

+Note also that the `go` command does not include symbolic links when creating module `.zip` files; see [File path and size constraints](#zip-path-size-constraints).
+Consequently, if a repository does not have a `LICENSE` file in its root directory, authors may instead create copies of their license files in modules defined in subdirectories to ensure those files are included in module `.zip` files.

 ### Controlling version control tools with `GOVCS` {#vcs-govcs}

 The `go` command's ability to download modules with version control commands